Getting recommendation is not always better: Proposed model (IPDwRec)

-In Cetin and Bingol's model, if an agent does not know the opponent, it has to play~\cite{ Cetin2014, Cetin2016}.
+In IPDwLA model, if an agent does not know the opponent, it has to play~\cite{Cetin2014,Cetin2016}.
 However, in real life, we use our social network to obtain information about a person that we do not know.
 We extend the model so that agents can get recommendations about the opponents that they do not know.